top of page

 It’s important to remember that having both dyslexia and dyscalculia is not a reflection of intelligence.
 Rather, your child’s brain simply processes information differently.
 Early identification is key to providing the support they need.

 A Parent’s Story: Sarah noticed her son Liam struggled with both reading and math.
 “He’d mix up letters and numbers, and get frustrated during homework,” she recalls.
-After an evaluation, Liam was diagnosed with both dyslexia and dyscalculia.
+After a professional assessment, Liam was identified as having learning difficulties consistent with both dyslexia and dyscalculia.
 “Once we understood his condition, his teachers created a plan to help him, and we saw progress almost immediately.

 Common signs include: